EVT Limited

-EVT Ltd (Entertainment, Ventures, Travel) is an Australian company which operates cinemas, hotels, restaurants and resorts in Australia, New Zealand and Germany.
+EVT Limited (stylised as EVT) (an acronym of the words 'Entertainment, Ventures, Travel') is an Australian company which operates cinemas, hotels, restaurants and resorts in Australia, New Zealand and Germany.

 It owns Event Cinemas, BCC Cinemas and CineStar, as well as golf courses and the ski resort Thredbo.
-Hotels owned by the group include the Rydges, QT and Atura brands.
+Hotels owned by the group include the Rydges, QT, Lylo and Atura brands.

 The company was formerly called Amalgamated Holdings Limited and, from 2015, Event Hospitality and Entertainment.
-It is listed on the Australian Securities Exchange with a market capitalisation of more than $2 billion as of early 2023.
+It is listed on the Australian Securities Exchange.

 Structure and brands

 For much of EVT's recent history it has effectively been controlled by billionaire Alan Rydge, whose family companies reportedly owned 45 per cent of the shares in 2004, and 60 per cent in 2011.

 As of 2019, EVT owns the largest cinema chains in Australia and New Zealand.
 Its cinema brands include Event Cinemas, BCC, CineStar, Greater Union, GU Film House, Moonlight Cinema, and the Sydney State Theatre.
-Event also owns over 60 hotels worldwide, operating more than 10,000 rooms, under the subsidiaries Atura Hotels, Rydges Hotels & Resorts, QT Hotels & Resorts and the Thredbo Alpine Village, making it Australia's fourth-largest hotel operator.
+Event also owns over 60 hotels worldwide, operating more than 10,000 rooms, under the subsidiaries Atura Hotels, Rydges Hotels & Resorts, QT Hotels & Resorts, Lylo and the Thredbo Alpine Village, making it Australia's fourth-largest hotel operator.
 Revenue is also generated from managing and leasing commercial property.

 As of 2017, the company had 62 hotels and resorts around the world, along with 75 cinemas in Australia, 54 cinemas in Germany, and 20 cinemas in New Zealand.
-In 2014-2015 it was making most of its money from its cinema division, and described Event Cinemas as its flagship.
-In 2014, it was the fourth biggest owner of hotels in Australia, operating 9000 rooms across the country.
+In 2014–2015 it was making most of its money from its cinema division, and described Event Cinemas as its flagship.
+In 2014, it was the fourth biggest owner of hotels in Australia, offering 9,000 rooms across the country.

 Most of its hotel and cinema brands are based in Australia, but some are in other countries: